dkress59/wordpress-api-client/README.md

 ### Default Methods

 To instantiate a WP-API Client you need to base the base URL of your WordPress website to the constructor.
 You can pass an `onError`-function as the second parameter and an exisitng axiosInstance as the third parameter (more on that here: [JWT-Auth for WordPress](#jwt-auth-for-wordpress)).
-With a bare instance of WpApiClient you will get methods to retreive, add and update any post, page, post-category or post-tag.
+With a bare instance of WpApiClient you will get methods to retreive, add and update any post, page, media item, post category or post tag.

 ```typescript
 import { WpApiClient } from 'wordpress-api-client'